Ireland/Belgium Diaspora Consultation – March 2019

 Please respond to these questions by email to brusselsembassy[at]dfa.ie with the subject line ‘Diaspora Consultation’.

-Please note that the deadline for responses is midnight on Sunday 31 March 2019.
+Please note that the deadline for responses has been extended to midnight on Wednesday, 24 April 2019.

 Thank you for your interest and support.